 Help Prevent Dementia and Alzheimer’s

 Unsaturated fats have been linked to reducing the risk of dementia and Alzheimers.
-Those with diets rich in the omega-3s found in hemp seeds are less likely to experience either disease.
+Those with diets rich in the omega-3s found in hemp seeds (and DHA supplements) are less likely to experience either disease.
 In addition to the Omega-3 content in hemp, they also contain an Omega-6 called y-linolenic acid which has been shown to lower the risk for Alzheimers, as well as cardiovascular disease.

 Makes four cups